 2. Travel From Beijing to Xian by Airplane (Easiest)

 Another great way to travel from Beijing to Xian is by plane.
-In most cases, this is the most expensive option (unless you prefer business class tickets on the high-speed train).
-For most travelers, traveling by plane might also be the easiest.
+In most cases, this is the most expensive option (unless you prefer business class tickets on the high-speed train) and for most travelers, traveling by plane might also be the easiest.

 The flight is only around 2 hours, but after factoring in travel time to the airport, checking-in, security, traveling by plane is almost the same if not longer than taking the high-speed train.
 This also assumes that there are no flight delays, which as we all know can add considerable travel time to your trip.

 - Departure Airports: Beijing Capital Airport (PEK) to Xi’an Xianyang International Airport (XIY).
+Check prices between these airports.
 Airports are always easily accessible by metro and taxis.

 - Flight Schedule: Numerous flights all throughout the day.